-FWD Group marks 12th anniversary with 12 community grants
+FWD Group Marks 12Th Anniversary With 12 Community Grants

 The 12 NGO grants include:

-- Indonesia: Supporting InnovateHer Academy 3.0 with KUMPUL.ID to equip female entrepreneurs with business skills, mentorship, and investment readiness skills.
+- Indonesia : Supporting InnovateHer Academy 3.0 with KUMPUL to equip female entrepreneurs with business skills, mentorship, and investment readiness skills.

 About FWD Group